How to Deposit Money on Exness

 - JCB (Japan Credit Bureau)*

 *The JCB card is the only bank card accepted in Japan; other bank cards cannot be used.
-Take note of the special conditions for profit withdrawals in this link.

 2. Complete the form including your bank card number, cardholder’s name, expiry date, and the CVV code.
 Then, select the trading account, currency and deposit amount.
 Click Continue.